elias3/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Afterwards I decided to take ideas from the work of Sermanet and LeCun, 2011.
 Their network took ideas from the LeNet model and extended it with techniques that better worked with the German Sign dataset.

 My final model results were:

-* training set accuracy of 0.94
+* training set accuracy of 0.995
-* validation set accuracy of ?
+* validation set accuracy of 0.933
-* test set accuracy of ?
+* test set accuracy of 0.956

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+Since the the accuracy of the training is ~100% it means that the training was successful.
+Also, the validation accuracy is higher than 93%, that means  that the model did learn.
+The test accuracy presents also a result which is close to the validation accuracy that means that the model didn't overfit/underfit.

+Moreover to confirm that the model did learn, I used TensorBoard and analyzed the different layers of the model.
+TensorBoard enables looking at the netowkr graph, thus helping to see if this matches the graph that was designed in the first place.
+Also it gives the oppurtunity to explore the evolution of weights and biases for every layer.
+To work with TensorBoard, I had to tag the different layers of the network with proper labels that can be seen in the code.

+The following is the network graph:

+![alt text][graph]

+An additional proof to the learning of the network is the development of the accuracy and the cross entropy throughout the training process:

+![alt text][accuracy_entropy]

 ### Test a Model on New Images

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are four German traffic signs that I found on the web:

-![alt text][image4] ![alt text][image5] ![alt text][image6]
+![alt text][image1] ![alt text][image2] ![alt text][image3]
+![alt text][image4]

+And the following are ones that I photographed myself:

-![alt text][image7] ![alt text][image8]
+![alt text][image5] ![alt text][image6] ![alt text][image7]  ![alt text][image8]

+The first image should be relatively easy to classify since it is in the center and similar tthe ones in the database.
-The first image might be difficult to classify because ...
+The second image might be difficult to recognize, since it is skewed.
+For the 3rd and 4th image, they should be recognizable easily.
+The 5th image is a bit skewed and has a hint of a different sign.
+The 6th image is cluttered and is a bit tricky to recognized.
+The 7th image is skewed and has bad lightning conditions but is still well visible.
+The 8th image is not part of the 43 classes so it is impossible to recognize.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).